tldr-pages/tldr/pages/linux/dpkg-deb.md

 `dpkg-deb --contents {{path/to/file.deb}}`

-- Extract package contents into a directory:
+- Extract package's contents into a directory:

 `dpkg-deb --extract {{path/to/file.deb}} {{path/to/directory}}`